DzmitryBanu/DzmitryBanu/README.md

-- 👋 Hi, I’m @DzmitryBanu
-- 👀 I’m interested in Front and Back-end
-- 🌱 I’m currently learning React, SQL, Git, Vue, Angular2+, Node JS
+React, SQL, Git, Vue, Angular2+, Node JS
-- 💞️ I like anything related to the Marvel Universe!
-- 📫 How to reach me DimBa#2916 and @BanuDima

 <!---
 DzmitryBanu/DzmitryBanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.